sourcelair/procenv/docs/cli.md

 ### check

-The `--check` (or `-c`) command line argument is being used to determine, which Procenv checks should run for the application.
+The `--check` (or `-c`) command line argument is being used to determine which Procenv checks should run for the application.

 Each check should be defined as a Python dotted path to the corresponding check class.
 This means that you can also define and run your own custom checks too 🙌!